Brown University Sociology Graduate Student Publications -- featuring 2016-2018 graduates & current students with publication dates from 2015-forward:

 Kallman, Meghan Elizabeth.
 2015.
 ‘Technical, Emotional, Professional: Idealism and Commitment in the Peace Corps’ in Materiality, Rules, and Regulation, François-Xavier du Vaujany & Nathalie Mitev, eds.
 London: Palgrave.

 Masood, Syeda.
-Forthcoming.
-"Negotiations in the Zones of Intimacy: Inter-Faith Romantic Relations and Culture Work in a Pakistani Neighborhood."
-In Pakistan: Parallel Narratives, edited by Ayesha Asif.
+2020.
+"Negotiations in the Zones of Intimacy: Inter-Faith Romantic Relations and Culture Work in a Pakistani Neighborhood." in Pakistan: Alternative Narratives, edited by Ayesha Asif.
 Oxford University Press.

 Murphy, Michael Warren.
 (Accepted and Forthcoming).
 “No Beggars Amongst Them”: Primitive Accumulation, Land Dispossession and the Impoverishment of the Narragansett Indians, 1636-1880.
 Humanity and Society.